MeltMyMind/Preprocessor/README.md

 The file can either be run directly in any IDE such as Pycharm or Visualstudio or it can be run through the terminal/command line by cd'ing to the corresponding directory and then running the file (ex. python PreproHelper.py).

 **Installing packages/dependencies:**
 The file needs a few packages in order to run.
-They are all listed in the *requirements.txt* file To install all the necessary dependencies, use pip in the terminal/command line like this by first cd'ing to the directory where you put *requirements.txt* and the running:
+They are all listed in the *requirements.txt* file.
+To install all the necessary dependencies, use pip in the terminal/command line  by first cd'ing to the directory where you put *requirements.txt* and the running:

 pip install -r requirements.txt